metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

 - `ca_optional` (Boolean) Deprecated: TLS client authentication is a server side option (see https://github.com/golang/go/blob/740a490f71d026bb7d2d13cb8fa2d6d6e0572b70/src/crypto/tls/common.go#L634).
-- `ca_secret` (String) CASecret is the name of the referenced Kubernetes Secret containing the CA to validate the server certificate.The CA certificate is extracted from key 'tls.ca' or 'ca.crt'.
+- `ca_secret` (String) CASecret is the name of the referenced Kubernetes Secret containing the CA to validate the server certificate.
+The CA certificate is extracted from key 'tls.ca' or 'ca.crt'.
-- `cert_secret` (String) CertSecret is the name of the referenced Kubernetes Secret containing the client certificate.The client certificate is extracted from the keys 'tls.crt' and 'tls.key'.
+- `cert_secret` (String) CertSecret is the name of the referenced Kubernetes Secret containing the client certificate.
+The client certificate is extracted from the keys 'tls.crt' and 'tls.key'.
 - `insecure_skip_verify` (Boolean) InsecureSkipVerify defines whether the server certificates should be validated.